klookingbill/flow-reliability-computation/README.md

 with a load of files.
 <br>
 <br>

+Homework 5: Refactoring WorkLoad Methods in the ReliabilityAnalysis Class

+Manthan Shah, Molly Patterson, and Katelyn Lookingbill refactored the getFixedTxPerLinkAndTotalTxCost and numTxAttemptsPerLinkAndTotalTxAttempts methods from the WorkLoad class in the WARP package.
+The methods' functionalities were consolidated into the numTxPerLinkAndTotalTxCost method in the ReliabilityAnalysis class.
+The method results in the output of either WorkLoad method based on which helper method is used.
+Katelyn and Molly wrote the helper method for numTxAttemptsPerLinkAndTotalTxAttempts, Manthan wrote the helper method for getFixedTxPerLinkAndTotalTxCost and numTxPerLinkAndTotalTxCost, and all three worked on JavaDoc comments, WorkLoad instantiation, and formatting.

 Java Doc comments made by jcbates: Workload.java, Flow.java, ProgramVisualization, and Program.java
 <br>
 <br>